Nek5000/NekDoc/source/theory.rst

 where :math:`\mu_t` is the turbulent or eddy viscosity and :math:`\boldsymbol{\underline I}` is an identity tensor.
-The current RANS implementation only supports incompressible flow where the divergence constraint, :math:`Q`, is zero,
+It only supports incompressible flow where the divergence constraint, :math:`Q`, is zero,

 .. math::
 	:label: ns_rans_cont